 - Tendonitis – describes inflammation occurring in the tendon and can result in pain and stiffness.
 Tendonitis is often seen in early Achilles injuries or can occur during a flare of an older injury.

 - Tendinosis – describes micro-changes in the tendon with no significant inflammation.
 Often, an Achilles tendon injury starts with some inflammation (tendonitis).
 As the swelling settles, the injury progresses to a more degenerative state without any inflammation.

 Don’t worry – regardless of your symptoms and whether any inflammation is present, your My FootDr Podiatrist will use evidence-informed treatment methods to help your recovery.

-Many factors can influence the strain and compression forces on your Achilles tendon including your age, your foot biomechanics, your footwear, muscle tightness and strength etc. It is important to fully assess the biomechanical function of your lower limbs when treating this condition.
+As many things can strain your Achilles tendon (including your age, your foot biomechanics, your footwear, muscle tightness and strength, etc), we always start by assessing the biomechanical function of your feet and legs as the first step in effectively treating Achilles tendinopathy.
 This way, we can help not only manage your current symptoms, but also help reduce the likelihood of the problem occurring again in the future.

 Following a comprehensive assessment, we will work with you to help develop an appropriate treatment plan based on your results and your specific goals.
 Based on the most up to date evidence, it is very likely that your program will include specific exercises aimed at improving the load-capacity of the tendon.
 However, other treatment strategies may include:

 - Wearing custom-made foot orthotics, prescribed for your feet by a podiatrist